Amlyze/amltrix-data/markdown/actors.md

 - Employing short- or over-shipping strategies, inflating or deflating shipment values to disguise the origin of funds.

 These activities obstruct financial institutions' ability to identify suspicious transactions by appearing as legitimate trade deals.
+- [Cryptocurrency Investment](https://framework.amltrix.com/techniques/T0128) — Illicit operators funnel unlawful proceeds into cryptocurrency investments, taking advantage of the pseudonymous environment to obscure beneficial ownership.

+- They move funds across multiple exchanges and personal or external wallets, employing techniques such as chain-peeling and privacy protocols.
+- These repeated transfers hamper law enforcement and financial institutions' efforts to link assets to the original offense, complicating transaction monitoring and beneficial ownership checks.
+- [Freeports and Private Storage](https://framework.amltrix.com/techniques/T0131) — Illicit operators utilize freeports and private storage to conceal criminal proceeds by:

+- Placing high-value assets (art, jewelry, precious metals) in secure facilities with minimal disclosure requirements.
+- Bypassing standard customs or border checks and maintaining anonymity through shell or offshore registrations.
+- Retaining the ability to discreetly transfer or retrieve valuables, reducing transparency for financial institutions attempting to trace illicit funds.
 - [Advance Fee Fraud](https://framework.amltrix.com/techniques/T0144.002) — Illicit operators engage in advance fee fraud by contacting victims with false promises of significant returns or benefits in exchange for upfront fees.
 They knowingly acquire illicit proceeds from these payments and then quickly layer or structure the funds—often using multiple accounts across various jurisdictions—to conceal their origin.
 Their reliance on anonymity and frequent cross-border transfers hinders financial institutions' efforts to accurately trace funds or identify ultimate beneficiaries.
 - [Offshore Prepaid and E-Wallet Issuance](https://framework.amltrix.com/techniques/T0062.001) — Illicit operators acquire offshore prepaid and e-wallet accounts by: